riantorres1975/FrontendMentorChallangeCardComponent/README.md

 - View the optimal layout depending on their device's screen size
 - See hover and focus states for interactive elements

-Want some support on the challenge?
-[Join our Slack community](https://www.frontendmentor.io/slack) and ask questions in the **#help** channel.

-## Where to find everything

-Your task is to build out the project to the designs inside the `/design` folder.
-You will find both a mobile and a desktop version of the design.

-The designs are in JPG static format.
-Using JPGs will mean that you'll need to use your best judgment for styles such as `font-size`, `padding` and `margin`.